seblammers/sebastianlammers.com/src/routes/posts/data-in-js-03/+page.md

 <Accordion summary="Load the data">

-Since this series only uses vanilla JavaScript you will be able to follow along in the console of your browser.
+Like in the previous post, we'll use only vanilla JavaScript, so you will be able to follow along in the console of your browser.

 To load the data into your console, do the following: